glotzerlab/coxeter/paper/paper.md

 The package also provides various types of bounding and bounded spheres of shapes, which are critical measures of the extent of polygons and polyhedra within crystal structures.
 To simplify interoperability with other packages in the scientific computing ecosystem, non-scalar properties are generally provided as NumPy arrays [@Harris2020].

-In addition to purely geometric properties, shapes in coxeter also expose various physically relevant quantities in order to support a wide range of applications.
+In addition to purely geometric properties, shapes in coxeter also expose various physically relevant quantities in order to support a wide range of applications for shapes of constant density.
 Some examples of such properties are inertia tensors, which are integral to the equations of motion for anisotropic bodies, and scattering form factors, which are essentially Fourier transforms of the shape volume that are critical to characterizing structure in condensed matter physics.
 Since physical equations and observables can be highly sensitive to inputs like inertia tensors, coxeter emphasizes robust methods for their evaluation [@Kallay2006].
 Two dimensional shapes like polygons are embedded in three dimensions rather than in the plane, so coxeter uses the rowan library [@Ramasubramani2018] to rotate them into the plane and then compute various properties to avoid complications and numerical instabilities that arise from performing integrals over planar lamina embedded in 3D Euclidean space.